15. Secrets and Lies.

 “Where are my things?
 I’d love to suit up, have a good long gander at myself in that magnificent tall glass, as I never got to do.
 I’d be laced into this or that number, delivered to this or that locale, and put on display.
 I was run ragged.
 The lady got her money’s worth out of me.
 I earned those outfits.
 She had no call to set the hounds on you over the purloin.
 What did your thiever manage to withdraw?
 You never told me.”

 “He grabbed the cream and black you wore at the ball in honor of Laski’s visit.
 It was being worked on, being cleansed of wine stains.
 He coaxed a few hats off hat stands.
-And ruffs, also in easy reach.
+Ruffs, also.
 You’ll be pleased about this: several pairs of boots.”

 “Fabulous!
 Dig them out, let’s see what we got.
 God, I hope he grabbed the ones with the catmint tooling.”